googleapis/python-ndb/docs/migrating.rst

 Migrating from Python 2 version of NDB
 ######################################

-While every attempt has been made to keep compatibilty with the previous version of `ndb`, there are fundamental differences at the platform level, which have made necessary in some cases to depart from the original implementation, and sometimes even to remove exisitng functionality altogether.
+While every attempt has been made to keep compatibility with the previous version of `ndb`, there are fundamental differences at the platform level, which have made necessary in some cases to depart from the original implementation, and sometimes even to remove existing functionality altogether.

 Because one of the main objectives of this rewrite was to be able to use `ndb`